 Alternatively you can also associate a view with a camera by activating following popup in a view: [Popup menu --> View --> View selector..].
 This will allow you to select the desired camera view from a preview window.
 When a camera is associated with a view, it can be manipulated with the mouse with following toolbar buttons:

-[Camera navigation toolbar buttons: pan, rotate, shift, zoom, fit-to-view and fly]
+[Camera navigation toolbar buttons: pan, rotate, shift, zoom, and fit-to-view]

 While the left mouse button allows above operations, the wheel of the mouse allows shifting the camera along the view direction (if the camera view is in perspective projection mode) or allows adjusting the view size of the camera view (if the camera view is in orthogonal projection mode).
 The right button, when clicked without a mouse movement will activate a popup menu, however, if the right button is kept pressed while moving the mouse, a camera rotation about the clicked point can be achieved.